-The Forces Armées Rwandaises (FAR) were composed of the Armée 3.4 Rwandaise (AR) and the Gendarmerie Nationale (Gendarmerie Nationale).
+3.4 The Forces Armées Rwandaises (FAR) were composed of the Armée Rwandaise (AR) and the Gendarmerie Nationale (Gendarmerie Nationale).

-The Political Parties and The Militia:
+The Political Parties and The Militia

-During the events to which reference is made in this indictment, the 3.5 main political parties in Rwanda were the MRND (Mouvement Républicain National pour la Démocratie et le Développement), the CDR (Coalition pour la Défense de la République), the MDR (Mouvement Démocratique Républicain), the PSD (Parti Social-Démocrate) and the PL (Parti Libéral).
-The RPF (Rwandan Patriotic Front) was a politico-military opposition organization.

-- The CDR (Coalition pour la Défense de la République) was formed on 18 February 1992 to defend the republican institutions stemming from the Social Revolution of 1959.
+- 3.5 During the events referred to in this indictment, the main political parties in Rwanda were the MRND (Mouvement Républicain National pour la Démocratie et le Développement), the CDR (Coalition pour la Défense de la République), the MDR (Mouvement Démocratique Républicain), the PSD (Parti Social-Démocrate) and the PL (Parti Libéral).
+The RPF (Rwandan Patriotic Front) was a politico-military opposition organization. - 3.6 The CDR (Coalition pour la Défense de la République) was formed on 18 February 1992 to defend the republican institutions stemming from the Social Revolution of 1959.
 At the national level, the CDR had a General Assembly.
-At the local level were prefectural and communal bodies such as the Regional Assembly, which decided on all party issues for the préfecture and was led by a regional committee, made up of four members, including a chairman, a vice-chairman, a secretary and a treasurer, who were elected for four-year terms. - 3.7 Most of the political parties had created a youth wing.
-The members of the MRND's youth wing were known as the Interahamwe and those of the CDR were known as the Impuzamugambi.
-Most of the MRND and CDR youth wing members subsequently received military training and were thus transformed from youth movements into militias.
+At the local level were prefectural and communal bodies such as the Regional Assembly, which decided on all party issues for the préfecture and was led by a regional committee, made up of four members, including a chairman, a vice-chairman, a secretary and a treasurer, who were elected for four-year terms.

+3.7 Most of the political parties had created a youth wing.
+The members of the MRND's youth wing were known as the "Interahamwe" and those of the CDR were known as the "Impuzamugambi".
+Most of the MRND and CDR youth wings' members subsequently received military training and were thus transformed from youth movements into militias.

-The Press in Rwanda:
+The Press in Rwanda

 - 3.8 Between January and July 1994, two radio stations in Rwanda had authorization to broadcast throughout the country, i.e. Radio Rwanda and RTLM.
-In addition, Radio Muhabura, the RPF's radio station, could be received in certain regions of Rwanda. - 3.9 Between January and December 1994, several press publications were available in Rwanda, including the newspaper Kangura with its edition in Kinyarwanda.
-An International version of Kangura was published in French. - 3.10 Pursuant to Law No. 54/91 of 15 November 1991 on the press in Rwanda, anyone wishing to found or operate a radio broadcasting company must sign an agreement of establishment and operation with the Rwandan government.

-3.11 This law punished anyone who used the press to commit offences against individuals or groups, such as defamation (Article 44) or public slander (Article 45), or accomplices to such offences (Article 46).
-Further, Article 166 of the Rwandan Penal Code, provided punishment for any speech made at public meetings or in public places, designed to cause the citizens to rise up against one another.
-Lastly, Article 49 of the press law to which reference is made in paragraph 3.10 above, determined the persons who may be responsible for offences committed through the press.

-3.12 The Rwandan Information Agency (ORINFOR), is a public institution with financial and administrative autonomy, responsible for radio and television broadcasts, the print media, cinema and photography services nationwide.
+In addition, Radio Muhabura, the RPF's radio station, could be picked up in certain regions of Rwanda. - 3.9 Between January and December 1994, several written press publications were available in Rwanda, including the newspaper Kangura with his edition in kyniarwanda.
+The International version of Kangura was in french. - 3.10 Pursuant to Law No. 54/91 of 15 November 1991 on the press in Rwanda, anyone wishing to found or operate a radio broadcasting company must to sign an agreement of establishment and operation with the Rwandan government. - 3.11 Furthermore, this law punishes anyone who uses the press to commit offences against individuals or groups, such as defamation (Article 44) or public slander (Article 45), or who is an accomplice to such offences (Article 46).
+Further, Article 166 of the Rwandan Penal Code, the penalties of which apply to Article 46 above, punishes any speech made at public meetings or in public places which is designed to cause the citizens to rise up against one another.
+Lastly, Article 49 of this law determines the individuals who are responsible for offences committed through the press. - 3.12 The Office Rwandais de l'Information (ORINFOR), (Rwandan Information Agency) is a public institution with financial and administrative autority, responsible for radio and television broadcasts, print media, cinema and photography services nationwide.